 Our romantic relationships are very important, more important than many of us recognize.

-In this modern world we are told that we should be able to take care of ourselves and that to rely on another to bring us some happiness is a sign of weakness.
+In this modern world, we are told that we should be able to take care of ourselves and that relying on another to bring us some happiness is a sign of weakness.

 But this just simply is not true.

-Happy committed relationships provide much that is essential to human survival: commitment, communication, touch, sharing, sex, support, laughter, joy, sex.
-When we have those things our lives are fuller, we are satisfied, we are loved.
-Other things can bring us down but the foundation of a good relationship help us when we founder.
+Happy committed relationships provide much that is essential to human survival: commitment, communication, touch, sharing, sex, support, laughter, joy, and sex.
+When we have those things, our lives are fuller, we are satisfied, we are loved.
+Other things can bring us down, but the foundation of a good relationship helps us when we founder.